New Orleans – A Big Easy Weekend Getaway

 New Orleans streetcars can take you back in time – Credit Nidhi Sharma

 New Orleans was founded in 1718 by French colonists along a trading route beside the Mississippi river.
 The French ceded it to Spain in 1763, only to regain control in 1802.
 In 1803, when Napoleon sold New France to the United States under the Louisiana Purchase, New Orleans also became a part of the US.
-Thanks to the multiple cultural influences of the colonists and later immigrants (African, Haitian, German, Irish etc.), New Orleans has developed a very unique cultural flavour of its own.
+Thanks to the multiple cultural influences of the colonists and later immigrants (African, Haitian, German, Irish etc.), New Orleans has developed a very unique cultural flavor of its own.

 By 1840, New Orleans was the richest city in the US and the largest city in southern US.
 This changed with the start of the Civil War later.
 Luckily the War didn’t destroy the historic town, and we can still see the original 19th century buildings on a stroll through the French Quarter.
 Although the city survived the war, it has not been so lucky with other disasters – having faced multiple large-scale instances of fires, hurricanes and floods.
 However, after every episode the city has come back fighting to rebuild.

 Today, New Orleans has the highest number of Historic Districts anywhere in America.
 It is also celebrated as the place where jazz, blues and rock and roll were born.
-Interestingly, it is also a favourite city for ghost hunters because of the high amount of paranormal activity reported here!
+Interestingly, it is also a favorite city for ghost hunters because of the high amount of paranormal activity reported here!

 Our New Orleans Weekend Getaway,